PCI (PCI DSS) Consultancy Services

-Whether your organisation is a merchant or a service provider our QSA’s and expert PCI DSS consultants can help you to improve your cyber security resilience and fully-comply with the contractual requirements of the PCI DSS - in the shortest possible timeframe and for minimum expenditure.
+Whether your organisation is a merchant or a service provider, our QSA’s and PCI DSS experts can help you to improve your cyber security resilience and comply with the contractual requirements of the PCI DSS in the shortest time frame and for the minimum cost.

 The PCI Security Standards Council (PCI SSC) has released version 3 of both the PCI Data Security Standard (PCI DSS) and Payment Application Data Security Standard (PA-DSS).
 Published on 7 November 2013 this marks the end of one lifecycle and the start of the next 3 year cycle for the standard.
 The changes will help companies make PCI DSS part of their business-as-usual activities by introducing more flexibility, and an increased focus on education, awareness and security as a shared responsibility.
 Find out more about PCI DSS v3.0 here >>>

 Organisations are given 14 months grace period which means that they have 14 months to transition from version 2 to version 3 until PCI DSS v3.0 becomes mandatory in 2015.
 As an approved QSA company, IT Governance is ideally positioned to help organisations comply with both versions and help them transition to v3.0 in due course.

 IT Governance provides PCI QSA audit services, PCI DSS ASV scanning service and various PCI DSS consultancy support services for both Merchants and Service Providers, defined under the Standard as: